-A strong rotting smell is a well-known indicator of Thrush.
-If you’re a farrier or horse owner, you probably know the smell well.
-For those unaccustomed to the smell, it is like that of a rotten egg.
+A strong rotting smell is a well-known indicator of Equine Thrush.
+You probably know the smell well if you’re a horse owner.
+The smell is like that of a rotten egg.
 The odor radiates from the hoof, making regular hoof cleanings and farrier work more foul-smelling than usual.
 So, what causes Thrush to smell?
-In this blog, we will sniff out the answer to this question.
+In this blog, we sniff out the answer to this question.

 Hoof Anatomy and Structure